Samagra-Development/Samagra-Website/src/pages/project/fbms.md

     - title: Separate “sources of truth,” create data inconsistencies that weaken inclusion‑and‑exclusion checks
       image: /img/fid-info-4-removebg-preview.png
-    - title: Will channel welfare funds with precision to the families that need them most
+    - title: There is a need to channel welfare funds with precision to the beneficiaries that need them the most
       image: /img/fid-info-2-removebg-preview.png
 programHighlightsSection:
   title: Program Highlights